Lines Cd And De Are Tangent To Circle A

 Several important theorems and properties stem directly from the tangent-radius relationship.

 3. Cyclic Quadrilaterals: Sometimes, additional points and lines will create cyclic quadrilaterals within the configuration.
 A cyclic quadrilateral is a quadrilateral whose vertices all lie on a single circle.
 Recognizing cyclic quadrilaterals is crucial because the opposite angles of a cyclic quadrilateral are supplementary (add up to 180°).
-For example, if we were to draw line segment CE, the quadrilateral ACDE would not generally be cyclic, but other constructions could lead to cyclic quadrilaterals.
+Take this: if we were to draw line segment CE, the quadrilateral ACDE would not generally be cyclic, but other constructions could lead to cyclic quadrilaterals.

 4. Power of a Point Theorem: While not always immediately obvious, the Power of a Point Theorem can be applied in tangent configurations, particularly when secant lines are involved.
 The Power of a Point theorem relates the lengths of line segments created when lines intersect a circle.
 While CD and DE are tangent and not secant, variations of problems might extend these lines to become secants and create opportunities for using this theorem.